 Your email channel is dead without email validation

 We've been looking at a plethora of different places that talk about email marking.
 Many of them keep a list of best practices and most barely mention email validation.
 We beg to differ.
-If you only follow these said best practices, you may still fall into spam folders and see your deliverability fall and your reputation, open rates, click rates, conversion rates, or any metric you may track.
+If you only follow these said best practices, you may still fall into spam folders and see your deliverability fall, reputation, open rates, click rates, conversion rates, or any metric you may track.
 Without email validation, your list gets rusty.

-And what is a wrong email?
+And what is the wrong email?

 Bad news: that can be many things.
 Temporary, misspelled, or even canceled emails are on the mix.
 About 8% of every email entered into web forms are invalid, by mistake or invention.
 And that's only the first moment.
 About 20% of every email is not valid after one year, and that number may double if we're talking about corporate emails.
-In other words, if you do everything correct, you will still be going to the spam folder eventually.
+In other words, if you do everything correctly, you will still be going to the spam folder eventually.

 And of course, there's the ultimate email marketing sin among it: disrespecting opt-outs.
 That can get you on spam lists faster than you can say "I'm sorry" - you technically have ten days to take these emails out of your list - as per CAN-SPAM demands -, but if you can take them out automatically, it will be the best of the worlds.
-Oh, and remember opt-outs are people desiring to leave your list and stop receiving your emails, not wishing to receive fewer emails, unfortunately, a "mistake" that many email marketers commit on purpose to not let their databases shrink.
+Oh, and remember opt-outs are people desiring to leave your list and stop receiving your emails, not wishing to receive fewer emails, unfortunately, a "mistake" that many email marketers commit on purpose not to let their databases shrink.

 Maybe it's time to educate your boss